satpalsr/sdk/docs/server.player.md

 </td><td>

-number
+string

 </td><td>

-The unique identifier for the player.
+The unique HYTOPIA UUID for the player.

 </td></tr>